-- Published in the Federal Register 7/19/2021 - Offers a framework based on sound risk management principles to consider in developing risk management practices for all stages in the life cycle of third-party relationships, which considers the level of risk, complexity, and size of the organization and the nature of the third-party relationship. - Sets forth considerations with respect to the management of risks arising from thirdparty relationships.
+- Published in the Federal Register 7/19/2021 and referenced in OCC Bulletin 2021-42. - Offers a framework based on sound risk management principles to consider in developing risk management practices for all stages in the life cycle of third-party relationships, which considers the level of risk, complexity, and size of the organization and the nature of the third-party relationship. - Sets forth considerations with respect to the management of risks arising from thirdparty relationships.
 The proposed guidance would replace each agency's existing guidance on this topic and would be directed to all banking organizations supervised by the agencies.